DharaneSegar/ITP-Final-Project/README.md

 # ITP-Final-Project
 This is a group project of 8 members.
-The technology used here is mern.
+The technology used here is MERN stack(MONGO DB,Express JS,React JS,Node JS).
 There are both client side and admin side as ecommerce website and server side management system